-What you need to know if you have a dry mouth
+How do I know if I have a dry mouth at night

-There are several signs that you have an abnormally dry mouth:
+There are several signs that you have an abnormally dry mouth at night:

 - Bad breath and difficulty speaking, swallowing and alteration of taste.